Cody-and-Rohan-s-Projects/Circuit-Analysis-Calculator/README.md

 This calculator was created by Cody Carter and Rohan Patel, two computer engineering students with a shared goal: to develop an all-in-one application that simplifies and solves nodal analysis equations using a graphical interface—a lightweight and accessible alternative to MATLAB.

+Together we built a working backend and intuitive, user-friendly interface to work on Windows, Mac, Linux, iOS, and Android.
+We then split developent for mobile, where
-Rohan focused on building the backend and implementing additional UI features, while Cody integrated the backend into an intuitive, user-friendly interface.
+Rohan focused on the Android version using Kotlin, while Cody focused on iOS using Swift.

 We built this tool to help students and engineers quickly solve nodal or mesh analysis problems.

 ### Connect with Us: